krempaskyk/edtech-plan-caroleng/README.md

 {After listing the technical details of the plan, you will explain how you will use the technology in the Application subsection.
 For example, in a programming course, you will explain that students will use their IDE (which should be listed in the software) to code and run their programs but you will also describe how they will turn in the assignments and how you will grade them and give students feedback.
 This is also where you will describe any of the evidence-based practices you plan to adopt and how technology will support them (e.g. describing how you will apply the coherence principle to designing PowerPoint presentation slides that will be projected for lessons, and how students will share their computers to practice pair programming), as discussed in the modules on eLearning Principles and Computing Practices & Pedagogy.}

+1. Learning in class

+    Teacher will teach using App Inventor, PowerPoints, Videos, or Jamboard eleWhiteboard via the overhead projector.

+2. Doing Class Work
+    Students will use App Inventor to write their apps, and will use Google Doc or Microsoft Word to do their reflections or App write-up.

+3. Collaboration
+6. Turning in Homework
+7. Assessments -- Tests, Final Exams
+8. Assessments -- Performance Tasks
+9. Checking Grades
+10.
 ### Impacts

 {How will the technology help *all* students learn?
 In this section, you can also